DhilipSanjay/CTFs/TryHackMe/CatPictures.md

 ### Other ports
 - FTP 21 is filtered
 - SSH 22 was accepting login using private keys!
-- Port 4420 was an internal shell, which also required an password
+- Port 4420 was an internal shell, which also required a password
 - Port 2375 - may be a docker container is there!